martinfrances107/rust_d3_delaunay/README.md

 ### update()

-d3-geo-delaunay has a dependency on this npm package [delauantor](https://github.com/mapbox/delaunator) the function update() allow for rapid retriangulation - in a memory efficient mannor.
+d3-geo-delaunay has a dependency on this npm package [delauantor](https://github.com/mapbox/delaunator) the function update() allow for rapid retriangulation - in a memory efficient manor.

-This module has a parallel depenecy on [delaunator-rs](https://github.com/mourner/delaunator-rs/issues/30) unfortunatly this is missing from the rust port.
+This module has a parallel dependency on [delaunator-rs](https://github.com/mourner/delaunator-rs/issues/30) unfortunately this is missing from the rust port.

 There is an open issue to add a update function https://github.com/mourner/delaunator-rs/issues/30